aleshaleksey/fansys23/12-equipment-economy.md

 **Tent**: A tent of canvas and wood big enough for 6 medium sized humanoids.
 It gives a +2 to ameliorate rolls on terrain that is not swamp, dense forest, or steep slopes.
 It takes up 5x10ft and takes 30 minutes to assemble.
 Durability: 2.

 **Yurt**: A portable dwelling construction of hides, cloth, wood and bone favoured by nomadic peoples.
-It counts as a dwelling and obviates the need for an ameliorate/fortify roll for camping (although it is still better to make one to fortify one's camp).
+It counts as a dwelling and obviates the need for an ameliorate/fortify roll for camping (although it is still better to fortify one's camp in most cases).
 A yurt takes up 15x15ft and takes 3 hours to assemble.
 Durability: 8.

 ___